haganbt/PYLON-exporter/README.md

 ### Nested Requests

-Nested requests are supported whereby each result key form a request (primary) then generates a subsequent request (secondary) using the key as a filter parameter.
+Nested requests are supported whereby each result key from a primary request then automatically generates a subsequent secondary request using the key as a filter parameter.

 Nested requests are configured within the config file using the ```then``` object: